The Gambia PMI

 2023-2027

 From 2023-2027, PMI’s partnerships will focus on establishing the country’s first operational hatchery, developing a strong DPP supply chain, and expanding rural outreach.
-The initiative will work in collaboration with local partners to foster innovation, tackle systemic barriers, and support smallholder farmers in improving household nutrition and boosting local economies.
+The initiative will work in collaboration with local partner, GamHolland Havens, to foster innovation, tackle systemic barriers, and support smallholder farmers in improving household nutrition and boosting local economies.
 Despite challenges such as limited infrastructure, high poverty rates, and youth unemployment, PMI aims to deliver lasting solutions that contribute to a more resilient and productive poultry sector, benefitting communities across The Gambia.

 Key Challenges in The Gambia: